In Part 2 of SHIT HAPPENS I talked about botched train trips that were easily fixed or just took some patience.

 This post I’ll talk about losing very important things that can’t easily be fixed.

-Thus making you throw patience right out the window.
+Making you throw patience right out the window.

 I’d love to be able to tell you I Lost My Wallet Without Losing My Mind, but that would be a lie.